 Four members of northern New Jersey's only real-life mob family, the DeCavalcantes, were secretly taped in 1999 by federal investigators talking about their similarity to the fictional DiMeo/Soprano crime family.
-On the tape, one NJ mobster asks another, 'Is this supposed to be us?"
+On the tape, one mobster asks another, "Is this supposed to be us?"
 And his capo buddy replies, "You are in there.
-They mentioned your name in there'.
+They mentioned your name in there."

 Drea de Matteo had to spend four hours in hair and makeup before shooting each episode in order to achieve her "mob girl" look.
 It took two hours to prepare her hair, and in the instances in which her arms, legs, and/or torso were uncovered, an hour and a half to apply makeup to cover her tattoos.

-Ray Liotta was the top choice to play Tony Soprano but he turned it down stating he did not want to commit to a television series.
-Later, Liotta was in talks to play Ralph Cifaretto but turned it down as well.
+Ray Liotta was a top choice to play Tony Soprano but he turned it down, stating he did not want to commit to a television series.
+Later Liotta was in talks to play Ralph Cifaretto but ended up not taking the part.

 Lorraine Bracco was originally asked to play the role of Carmela Soprano, but she felt that the part was too similar to her character in Goodfellas (1990).
 She decided the role of Dr. Melfi would be more challenging.

 Drea de Matteo's unnamed "hostess" character appears in the pilot, in a quick restaurant scene.
 In the very next episode of the series she appears as Adriana La Cerva, Chris Moltisanti's girlfriend.
 Later she is Artie Bucco's hostess.

 It is said the during some scenes, James Gandolfini inserted a small stone in his shoe to anger him, making him play the role of Tony Soprano more authentically.
 He would also stay awake all night for some of the breakfast scene to achieve a tired look.